-Originally developed by NASA a decade ago, EBFE is a method primarily used in aeronautics.
-This method can craft surprisingly complex geometric shapes with no material waste whatsoever.
-It was a natural metal 3D printing method for space agencies to use because of its ability to create lightweight shapes boosting fuel conservation.
-As the name suggests, it uses electron beams to solidify a melting wire.
-This is a great method for transforming nearly liquified metals into new shapes.
+Originally developed by NASA a decade ago, EBF3 is a method primarily used in the aerospace industry.
+This method can craft surprisingly complex geometric shapes with no material waste whatsoever and has the ability to create lightweight shapes boosting fuel conservation.

 LMD is in many ways similar to melting technologies.
 The technology deposits powders and uses lasers to heat them into shape onto a platform.
 The core difference appear upon closer inspection.
 For example, this method utilizes a constant powder stream being melted.
 It uses twin streams of powders and another pair of shaping gas streams in the procedure.
 It is useful for strengthening, repair, regeneration or direct manufacturing.

 Metal 3D printing has come a long way in the last few years and it continues to get bigger (and smaller), faster, more precise, cheaper, and easier to use.
 Curious about how 3D printing can benefit your business?
 Look no further than our own additive manufacturing consultancy or 3D printing service.